Foreign exchange: overview

 Forex matching (net investment hedging)

 The major area in which special rules apply to exchange differences is where a company uses foreign currency liabilities to hedge the risk of currency fluctuations affecting the value of foreign currency assets, for example its net investment in an overseas subsidiary.
-CFM62000 explains the ‘matching’ rules which apply in such cases, both where the accounting treatment specified in SSAP20 is used, and where matching (which would otherwise not have been allowed once International Accounting Standards are adopted) is allowed to continue to operate under the Disregard Regulations.
+As above, SSAP 20 was previously available to companies when accounting for such exchange differences and CFM62000 explains how this worked and the resulting tax treatment.
+The Disregard Regulations preserve this treatment once International Financial Reporting Standards or New UK GAAP are adopted.

 Currency transactions and accounts drawn up in a foreign currency